How to create and serve WebP files using ShortPixel Image Optimizer

 - Relaunch the bulk optimization.

-Starting with version 4.12.2, you’ll be able to display WebP versions of the images in your WordPress website’s pages using one of this methods:
+Starting with version 4.12.2, you are also able to display WebP versions of the images on the pages of your WordPress website using one of this methods:

 - Using the <PICTURE> tag syntax.
 This method alters the page code.

 - Without altering the page code (via .htaccess).
 This option will insert a new block of code into the .htaccess file.
 This is the recommended option (but incompatible with your CDN).